Bauma (trade fair)

-The bauma (International Trade Fair for Construction Machinery, Building Material Machines, Mining Machines, Construction Vehicles and Construction Equipment) is the world's largest trade fair in the construction industry.
-The trade fair, which can be visited by anyone, is held every three years on the grounds of the Neue Messe München and lasts for seven days.
-Its organizer is Messe München.
+Bauma (International Trade Fair for Construction Machinery, Building Material Machines, Mining Machines, Construction Vehicles and Construction Equipment) is the world's largest trade fair in the construction industry.
+The trade fair, open to the public, is held every three years on the grounds of the Neue Messe München and lasts for seven days.
+Its organiser is Messe München.

 History

 The first exhibition took place in 1954 as part of the “Baumusterschau” at Theresienhöhe in Munich and was then known as the spring show for construction machinery.
-58 exhibitors presented their products on a total gross area of 20,000 m², attracting around 8,000 visitors.
-Two years later, the exhibition space had already doubled and the name “bauma”, which is still used today, was introduced.
+Fifty-eight exhibitors presented their products on a total gross area of 20,000 m2, attracting around 8,000 visitors.
+Two years later, the exhibition space had already doubled in size, and the name "Bauma", which is still used today, was introduced.
 In the early days, the fair was a purely German exhibition.
-In 1958, the first exhibitors from abroad (number: 13) took part in bauma.
+In 1958, the first international exhibitors (numbering 13) participated in Bauma.

-Due to the building boom the exhibition space quickly became too small and the fair was relocated for the first time.
-In 1962, bauma opened its doors on a former airport site in Oberwiesenfeld, offering 100,000 m² more space for—in the meantime—more than 450 exhibitors.
-But the days of the new location were already numbered: the Olympic Park was created on this site as the 1972 Olympic Games had been awarded to Munich.
-In 1967, the annual bauma therefore returned to Theresienhöhe, where it remained for decades.
+Due to the building boom, the exhibition space quickly became too small, and the fair was relocated for the first time.
+In 1962, Bauma opened its doors on a former airport site in Oberwiesenfeld, offering 100,000 m2 more space for—in the meantime—more than 450 exhibitors.
+However, the days of the new location were already numbered: the Olympic Park was built on this site, as Munich had been awarded the 1972 Olympic Games.
+In 1967, the annual Bauma therefore returned to Theresienhöhe, where it remained for decades.

-In 1967, bauma was transferred from private ownership to Messe München's portfolio, and in 1969, the first bauma was organized under the leadership of Messe München.
-Although successful right from the start, bauma then experienced an incomparable upswing: the award of the Olympic Games turned Munich into the largest construction site in Europe and brought the construction industry an unprecedented order situation.
+In 1967, Bauma was transferred from private ownership to Messe München's portfolio, and in 1969, the first Bauma was organised under the leadership of Messe München.
+Although successful from the start, Bauma then experienced an unprecedented upswing: the award of the Olympic Games turned Munich into the largest construction site in Europe.
+It brought the construction industry an unprecedented order situation.
 In 1998, the trade fair company moved from Theresienhöhe to Munich-Riem.
-Since then, bauma has also taken place there.
+Since then, Bauma has also taken place there.

-In 2002, bauma CHINA was launched as first foreign trade fair within the bauma network.
-In the meantime, bauma CHINA has become the largest capital goods fair in Asia and the second largest construction machinery fair in the world.
-And meanwhile there is a whole network of bauma trade fairs, including bauma CONEXPO INDIA, bauma CONEXPO AFRICA, bauma CTT RUSSIA and M&T EXPO.
+In 2002, Bauma China was launched as the first foreign trade fair within the Bauma network.
+In the meantime, Bauma China has become the largest capital goods fair in Asia and the second largest construction machinery fair in the world.
+And meanwhile there is a whole network of bauma trade fairs, including Bauma Conexpo India, Bauma Conexpo Africa, Bauma CTT Russia and M&T Expo.

+The 2022 edition of Bauma, initially scheduled for April, was postponed to 24–30 October 2022 due to continued uncertainties related to the COVID-19 pandemic.

+In 2025, Bauma exceeded expectations by attracting 600,000 visitors from across the globe, reaffirming its position as the world’s leading construction machinery trade fair.